- What is Big Data Engineering and What does a Big Data Engineer do?

 Big data jobs are distinct from traditional IT professions in that they necessitate a greater level of competence in the fields of data analytics and the Hadoop environment.
 Hands-on experience with big data technologies and concept understanding, in addition to theoretical knowledge, are important for landing these roles.
 As part of big data interview preparation, it is also necessary to have the relevant training and certifications in the sector.
 If you want to learn how to crack a big data interview, you must first understand that successful big data interview preparation necessitates a step-by-step approach.

-Following are some key steps to follow for effective big data engineer interview
+Following are some key steps to follow for an effective big data engineer interview

 Furthermore, machine learning is now one of the most important capabilities in the big data ecosystem.
 Random forests, nearest neighbours, and ensemble methods knowledge can be useful in the interview.
 These techniques can be implemented in Python, and their use and exposure will help you gain data science competence.

-Data visualisation tools such as ggplot are extremely beneficial to data scientists.
+Data Wrangling and Data Visualization: Data visualization tools such as ggplot are extremely beneficial to data scientists.
 Knowing how to use these tools can aid you in coordinating and comprehending the usage of data in real-world applications.
 You should be able to clear up data as well.
 Data Wrangling aids in the detection of corrupt data and the deletion or correction of such data.
-As a result, understanding data wrangling and data visualisation technologies will aid you in preparing for your big data interview.
+As a result, understanding data wrangling and data visualization technologies will aid you in preparing for your big data interview.

-Tips to focus when attending Big Data Engineer Interview
+Tips to focus on when attending Big Data Engineer Interview

 The next step is to prepare for the big day once you have the necessary skill set and knowledge of big data tools and technologies.
 Herewith is mentioned some tips to be consider